 Most children will start to show signs of exploring their laterality between 24 and 48 months of age.
 Usually by the time they start elementary school, they will have established their dominant and their support hand.
-If your son hasn’t done that yet and he still switches between hands in everyday tasks, do not force him into using only one.
+If your child hasn’t done that yet and they still switch between hands in everyday tasks, do not force them into using only one.
 Rather, observe and encourage your little one to participate in lots of activities that will provide with plenty of opportunities for exploring hand dominance.
 Here are some ideas:

-- Place items around your child’s midline (centered to his bellybutton).
-This applies to crayons, toys, and everyday objects that you’d want him to reach for.
+- Place items around your child’s midline (centered to their bellybutton).
+This applies to crayons, toys, and everyday objects that you’d want them to reach for.

-- Use hand puppets to play with your little one and let him choose which hand gets to play the puppet.
+- Use hand puppets to play with your little one and let them choose which hand gets to play the puppet.

 - Make finger paintings.

 - Have your child help you in the kitchen.
-He can roll, make balls of dough, cut with cookie-cutters, open and close jars, etc.
+They can roll, make balls of dough, cut with cookie-cutters, open and close jars, etc.